2.6 C

 • In 1769, the collections were moved to the newly built Stockholm Palace.

-• From 1816, the Royal Coin Cabinet was again directly under the Royal Academy of Letters, History and Antiquities, according to the decision of May 8, 1816, and remained there until 1975.
+• From 1816, the cabinet was again directly under the Royal Academy of Letters, History, and Antiquities, according to the decision of May 8, 1816, and remained there until 1975.
 The title Garde des médailles accompanied the National Antiquarian in his role at the Coin Cabinet until the 20th century.

 • From 1844 to 1845, the Royal Coin Cabinet relocated from the Royal Palace to the Ridderstolpe House at Skeppsbron.
 They also inaugurated an exhibition that was open to the public.